alimcodescalers/G8_testing/docs/test_cases/functional/9_vm_unlimited _snapshots/9_vm_unlimited _snapshots.md

 ## Snapshots Limit Test

+### Prerequisites
+- Have a G8 running the latest version of OpenvCloud
+- Clean the G8, so no virtual machines are running on it

 ### Test case description
 - Create a virtual machine in a cloud space
   - virtual machine name: unlimited_snapshotvm